|

 Nevertheless, the information provided on their website looked

-interesting, so I downloaded a copy and gave it a whirl.
+interesting, so I downloaded a copy and gave it a try.

 |